late-cretaceous/chord-generator/src/docs/module-specifications.md

 * Assumes valid key and mode name inputs — defaults to C Ionian if invalid.
 * Works with all modes defined in the MODES object.
 * Produces Western music theory-based progressions with standard chord voicings.
+* Maintains strict separation of concerns with voicing module handling ALL voice-related operations.

 **Non-Responsibilities/Limitations:**
+* Does not implement voice-leading directly (delegated to `voicing.js`).
 * Does not play audio or manage playback (handled by `audio.js`).
 * Does not render UI or format chord symbols for display (handled by React components).
 * Not responsible for audio synthesis (delegated to `SynthEngine.js`).
 * Does not handle MIDI export directly (handled by `midi-export.js`).
-\
 ---\
 \
 ### voicing.js

-**Purpose:** Coordinates the application of inversions to chord progressions based on voice-leading principles, acting as the primary interface for optimizing chord voicings and managing inversions across a progression.
+**Purpose:** Coordinates the application of all voice-related operations for chord progressions, including leading tone optimization, cadential patterns, and inversions based on voice-leading principles.

 **Inputs:**
-* `progression`: Array of chord objects—`{ root: string, quality: string, bass: string, notes: string[] }`—from `logic.js`.
+* `progression`: Array of chord objects—`{ root: string, quality: string, bass: string, notes: string[] }`
-* Various internal inputs for helper functions, including chord objects, inversion arrays, note arrays, and position indices.
+* `key`: String—Key center (e.g., 'C')
+* `modeName`: String—Name of the musical mode (e.g., 'ionian', 'phrygian')
+* `useInversions`: Boolean—Whether to apply inversions
+* `romanNumerals`: Array of Roman numeral chord symbols for cadential pattern application
+* `cadenceType`: String (optional)—Type of cadence to enforce
+* `strictCadence`: Boolean (optional)—Whether to strictly enforce cadences

 **Outputs:**
+* `optimizeVoiceLeading`: Array of chord objects with fully optimized voices
-* `applyProgressionInversions`: Array of chord objects with optimized inversions.
+* `applyProgressionInversions`: Array of chord objects with optimized inversions
-* `getInversions`: Array of possible inversions for a chord.
+* `applyCadentialPatterns`: Array of Roman numerals with appropriate cadence applied
-* `formatInversionSymbol`: Formatted chord symbol string with inversion notation.
+* `formatInversionSymbol`: Formatted chord symbol string with inversion notation

-**Behavior/Algorithm:** Coordinates the inversion optimization process by generating all possible inversions for each chord, evaluating them using voice-leading principles (delegated to specialized modules), and selecting the best option based on musical context and position within the progression.
-Controls when inversions should be applied based on improvement thresholds.
-Acts as the orchestrator between chord progression generation and detailed voice-leading analysis.
+* `getInversions`: Array of possible inversions for a chord

+**Behavior/Algorithm:** Serves as the primary coordinator for all voice-related operations in the chord progression system.
+Handles three main concerns: (1) applying appropriate cadential patterns to Roman numeral progressions, (2) optimizing leading tone treatment to ensure proper resolution, and (3) selecting inversions to create smooth voice leading.
+Delegates detailed analysis to voice-leading-analysis.js while maintaining overall responsibility for voice manipulation decisions.
+Balances musical rules with variety by using probabilistic application of voice leading principles.

 **Dependencies:**
-* `./core`: For pitch manipulation functions and music theory constants.
+* `./core`: For pitch manipulation functions and music theory constants
-* `./melodic-state`: For managing melodic contour state across the progression.
+* `./melodic-state`: For managing melodic contour state across the progression
-* `./voice-leading-analysis`: For detailed scoring of voice leading quality.
+* `./voice-leading-analysis`: For detailed analysis of voice leading, cadential patterns, and leading tones
+* `./cadential-patterns`: For cadential pattern suggestions and application

 **Constraints/Assumptions:**
-* Assumes chord objects have valid `notes` arrays.
+* Assumes chord objects have valid `notes` arrays
-* Expects chords within Western music theory conventions.
+* Expects chords within Western music theory conventions
-* Limited to pitch-specific voicings (e.g., "C2") rather than abstract chord symbols.
+* Limited to pitch-specific voicings (e.g., "C2") rather than abstract chord symbols
+* Prioritizes proper voice leading while maintaining musical variety

 **Non-Responsibilities/Limitations:**
-* Does not generate the initial progression (handled by `logic.js`).
+* Does not generate the initial progression (handled by `progression-generator.js`)
-* Does not perform the actual voice-leading analysis (delegated to `voice-leading-analysis.js`).
+* Does not handle chord extensions (handled by `chord-extensions.js`)
-* Does not track melodic state directly (delegated to `melodic-state.js`).
+* Does not perform transcription to other formats like MIDI (handled by `midi-export.js`)
-* Not responsible for audio playback or rendering chord symbols for display.
+* Not responsible for audio playback or rendering chord symbols for display
 \
 ---\
 \